17 Courtyards Around Perth Just Begging For A Few Wines With Friends

 Strange Company

-We guess you’d call Strange Company more of a Vino Alfresco area but whatever the case its leafy green outdoor area makes for a brilliant home base to pull up and indulge in some delightful wines, something they take a lot of pride in.
+We guess you’d call Strange Company more of a Vino Alfresco (patent pending) but whatever you prefer to call it, its leafy green outdoor area makes for a brilliant home base to pull up and indulge in some delightful wines (something they take a lot of pride in) or wine-friendly snacks.

 5 Nairn Street, Fremantle